ooloth/mu-gatsby/content/posts/mac-setup.md

 That one command is all you need to keep your system up to date. 🙌 I usually run it when I start a new project, but feel free to do so whenever you like.

 (When you run this command, if Homebrew suggests additional commands for you to run, go ahead and run them.
-If a command begins with `sudo` and you are prompted for a password, use your Mac’s admin password.)
+If a command begins with `sh•sudo` and you are prompted for a password, use your Mac’s admin password.)

 That’s it for the command line!